Crocosmia is a bulb flower that is making a true comeback in our gardens.

 Certain varieties are even hardy down to 5°F (-15°C) if the soil isn’t waterlogged in winter.

 Leaves are a beautiful luscious green while its flowers grant us with warm, shimmering colors ranging from yellow to red and orange.
+It used to be called Montbretia.

 Smart tip about crocosmia